easy-software-ufal/catalog-test-smells/.github/ISSUE_TEMPLATE/add-new-test-smell.md

 Add every reference that you have found this test smell.

 **Additional Context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the new test smell request here.